- Group Tours

 The area north of the Togetsukyo Bridge is also known as Sagano, while the name "Arashiyama" technically just refers to the mountains on the southern bank of the river but is commonly used to name the entire district.
 The famous bamboo groves are found in Arashi-yama.
 The bamboo is still used to manufacture various products, such as baskets, cups, boxes, mats and pieces of art.
 Another thing to do is taking a boat tour down Hozu River.
 The river flows through forested valley to urban Kyoto.
 Alternatively, you can enjoy views of the valley from the Sagano train and can rent a bicycle at the district.
 Arashiyama is particularly beautiful and busy during the cherry blossom and autumn leaf seasons.

-If you'd enjoy a peaceful walk among the bamboo forest, join one our cherry blossom Japan tours and get a taste of Japanese culture.
+To enjoy a nice, peaceful walk among the bamboo forest and kimono forest, join one our cherry blossom Japan tours and get a taste of Japanese culture.

 Famous for its snow monkeys in the winter time

 Bridge reconstructed to model after the original bridge in Kyoto

 Japanese Cherry Blossoms and Forecast

 Iconic temple covered in pure gold leaf

 Stunning arrangement of thousands of red torii gates